Step 1: Give up false Self Identity

 2. Be present:

 The definition of Zen is that “There is no reality outside of here and now.”
-When you spend the current moment and get stuck in the past or the future, your life is slipping right in front of you.
-I remember in 1988, when I saw my mom lying on the hospital bed and being paralyzed from a stroke.
+When you spend the current moment stuck in the past or the future, your life is slipping away right in front of you.
+I remember in 1988, when I saw my mom lying on a hospital bed, paralyzed from a stroke.
 I realized that there was not much difference between my mom and me.
 Physically she was paralyzed from head to toe and all she could do was blink her eyes.
-Emotionally and spiritually I was paralyzed, because I couldn’t help keep going to the past and future, and the consequence of that was feeling completely helpless and powerless.
+Emotionally and spiritually I was paralyzed, because I couldn’t help but keep going to the past and the future, and the consequence of that was feeling completely helpless and powerless.
 This eye-opening experience inspired me to create this tool to help you be present.
 I call it “3 boxes”.

 If you want to experience shame and guilt, which box do you focus on?
 The past!
 If you want to experience fear, which box do you focus on?
 The future!
 If you want to experience love, peace and joy, which box do you focus on?
 Yes, the answer is Here and Now!
 Just that simple!